sillsdev/EthnoLib/components/language-picker/README.md

 ## Development

 First, set up nx if you haven't already.
 (See [README.md](../../README.md)).
-To locally run a hot-reloading demo of the mui language chooser: ` nx run @ethnolib/language-chooser-react-mui:dev`
+To locally run a hot-reloading demo of the mui language chooser: `npx nx run @ethnolib/language-chooser-react-mui:dev`

-If you make changes to the `find-language` package, you will need to run `nx run @ethnolib/find-language:build` every time for the frontend (e.g. react mui language chooser demo) to pick up those changes.
+If you make changes to the `find-language` package, you will need to run `npx nx run @ethnolib/find-language:build` every time for the frontend (e.g. react mui language chooser demo) to pick up those changes.
 TODO NX should have a way to make changes in find-language hot-reload in language-chooser-react-mui but I haven't figured it out yet.

 If you make changes to [langtagProcessing.ts](common/find-language/langtagProcessing.ts), run `npm run find-language/common/langtag-processing` to update [languageData.json](common/find-language/languageData.json).